mbielicki/15_puzzle/docs/report.md

 **Implementation:**

-Unlike standard orderings that use a fixed sequence throughout the search, RAND creates a fresh random permutation of [U, D, L, R] at every node.
-This means:
-- Each state expansion uses a different random ordering
-- The same puzzle may take different paths across multiple runs
-- Iteration counts and execution times vary between runs
+The RAND ordering takes a fundamentally different approach from standard orderings.
+Rather than using a fixed sequence throughout the search, RAND creates a fresh random permutation of [U, D, L, R] at every node expansion.
+This means each state expansion uses a different random ordering, causing the same puzzle to potentially take different paths across multiple runs, with iteration counts and execution times varying between attempts.

 **Characteristics:**

-- **Non-Deterministic**: Different results on each execution
-- **Exploration Diversity**: Avoids systematic bias of fixed orderings
-- **Variable Performance**: May find solutions quickly or slowly depending on random choices
+This randomization introduces non-determinism—running the same puzzle twice can produce different results.
+The benefit is exploration diversity, avoiding the systematic biases that fixed orderings might have for particular puzzle configurations.
+The drawback is variable performance: random choices might lead to quick solutions or prolonged searches, making the algorithm's behavior unpredictable.

 ## 3. Informed Search Algorithms